peterkuma/icon-so-2024/README.md

 command requires `alcf download merra2 --login` to be run first to log in to the data distribution service.

+### alcf_model_levante

+Run ALCF on the model input data to produce simulated backscatter.
+The output is stored under `data/`*model*`/samples`.

+This command should be run on the Levante supercomputer.
+The directory `data/obs/track_hourly_40S+` should be copied to the instance of this repository on the supercomputer before running this command.
+The output is stored in the `data/`*model*`/samples` directory.
+It should be copied from the supercomputer to the main instance of this repository (where you run all of the non-Levante commands).

 ### alcf_merra2

 Requires: `download_merra2`